Breiseth Hall (570) 408-5615 (T) (570) 408-7912 (F) Email

-AP* Chemistry will provide beginning and experienced AP* Chemistry teachers with an understanding of the redesign of the curriculum which will culminate with a new AP Chemistry exam in 2014.
+AP* Chemistry will provide beginning and experienced AP* Chemistry teachers with an understanding of the redesign of the curriculum, its big ideas and learning objectives, and exclusions and additions.
 Suggestions for organizing course work for the first time and/or making modifications to an existing framework will be discussed.
 Participants will have the opportunity to work both individually and collaboratively on hands-on lab activities/experiments as well as in problem-solving sessions.
-Special emphasis will be on modeling the concept of inquiry in the classroom as well as in the lab.
-Participants will receive a DVD with hundreds of files of useful information pertaining to all aspects of the AP Chemistry Program.
-Participants should bring their laptops, calculators and goggles and 25 copies of a best Practice.
-The Best Practice can be a demo, lab experiment, inquiry activity, worksheet, test, or anything which you really like to use in the classroom/lab.
-Participants will also be sent a copy of the Practice Exam Free Response before the institute.
-Participants are expected to complete as much of the Free Response as they can prior to the institute.
-It will not be graded.
-If you are completing this APSI for graduate credit, then a couple of specific projects will be required.
-Projects could be any of the following: modifying a lab to be inquiry, preparing a teaching unit, preparing a syllabus for audit, developing an inquiry activity, or preparing a few test questions.
-At least 4 free textbooks will be given out as well as a large amount of material from the College Board, so participants should bring a backpack or rolling suitcase to move materials during the week.
-Since we will be in a school or college class/lab room, participants should also bring a sweater or light jacket.
+Special emphasis will be on modeling the concept of inquiry in the classroom as well as in the lab setting.
+Participants are encouraged to bring their laptops, if available.
+Other materials to be brought to the institute should include a calculator, a pair of goggles, and 25 copies of a handout of Best Practice.
+The Best Practice can be a demo, lab experiment, inquiry activity, worksheet, test, or anything for use in the classroom/lab.
+Free textbooks, handout materials, as well as materials from the College Board will be distributed, so participants are encouraged to bring a backpack or rolling suitcase to move the materials.
+Consultant-generated electronic files can be distributed to those who bring a working flash drive.
+A sweater or light jacket may also be useful.

 Topics/events during the week COULD include any of the following as needed by the participants and as time permits:

-- Performing four of the NEW AP hands-on labs, and developing inquiry learning activities for classroom use
+· Performing inquiry labs, some of which are from the new College Board lab manual, and developing inquiry learning activities for classroom use

-- Scoring past AP Exams and reviewing student papers.
+· Scoring past exams and reviewing student papers

-- Gaining a deeper understanding of major topics from the AP* curriculum—Equilibrium, Thermochemistry, Descriptive Chemistry, Kinetics, Electrochemistry—addressed via exam questions and problems, with ideas for related lab/demos
+· Gaining a deeper understanding of major topics from the AP* curriculum—Equilibrium, Thermochemistry, Kinetics, Electrochemistry, Atomic Theory (including the new topic PES), and Bonding — addressed via exam questions and problems, with ideas for related lab/demos.

-The course will be taught by Patricia Bordell.
+The course will be taught by Coretta Tam.